 These cities are using federal relief funds to make in-person payments safe and easy with kiosks

-Cities and counties across the country are launching technology solutions to better serve their walk-in customers and keep staff and residents safe — because in-person payments still matter in a pandemic.
-The towns have introduced self-service payment kiosks that allow customers to pay by cash, card, and check 24/7 when it’s convenient for them.
+Cities and counties across the country are launching technology solutions to better serve their walk-in customers.
+The communities listed below have used federal funding through the American Rescue Plan and CARES Act to introduce self-service payment kiosks that allow customers to pay by cash, cards, and checks 24/7 when it’s convenient for them.
 Cloud-based software keeps customer records up to date in real time, even for payments made after business hours.

-The communities used federal Covid relief funds to implement the kiosks, since they eliminate person-to-person contact during the pandemic.
-By making it easier for all customers to pay, these local governments are also ensuring crucial revenue continuity even if municipal buildings close or reduce hours.
+By making it easier for all customers to pay, these local governments are also ensuring crucial revenue continuity even if municipal buildings reduce hours of operation.

-The kiosks will support locals in the long-term because they:
+The kiosks support locals in the long-term because they:

-- Extend business hours for people to pay in person with cash, check, and credit and debit cards
+- Extend business hours for people to pay in person with cash, checks, and cards, offering service in English and Spanish

-- Provide a low-fee or no-fee way for customers to pay necessary bills
+- Provide a no-fee way for customers to pay necessary bills

 - Eliminate lines and foot traffic since transaction times are under a minute on average

-- Enable self-service, in-person payments even when municipal buildings are closed, with immediate payment confirmation by printed, texted, or emailed receipts
+- Enable self-service, in-person payments even when municipal buildings are closed, with real-time posting to a customer’s account

 - Help town staff support customers and manage revenue with real-time transaction data, even if they work remotely